EssilfieBernard/Scrum-Text-Processing-Tool/README.md

 ## Importance of the project.
 Regular expressions are powerful tools for text processing, but they can be intimidating for beginners and tedious for repetitive tasks.
-The Test Processing Tool addresses these challenges by providing a user-friendly interface for:
+The Text Processing Tool addresses these challenges by providing a user-friendly interface for:
 - Quickly validating regex patterns.
 - Testing text transformations without writing additional code.
 - Learning regex by observing real-time results.